philc/book-notes/slack - tom demarco.md

     * "If you looked over their shoulders enough or imposed standards that were different from their own, they would shrug and walk away from the work, leaving you to do it yourself.
 Control, as they see it, is their payment for working."
-  * Most equate control in their career as their main opportunity for growth
+  * Most employees equate control in their career as their main opportunity for growth
     * "You have to give her some leeway, some opportunity to choose her own directions and make her own mistakes.
 Mistakes are important here.
 If she has control over her choices only to the extent that she makes the same ones that you would have made for her, she has no control at all."